JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 #### Lever (advanced)

-I loaded in a lever model and added a `ViveGrip_Grabbable` to it.
+The lever is a model with `ViveGrip_Grabbable` attached.
 To make sure that it gets gripped by the handle, I set the local anchor point's Y value.
 An easy way to find the position you want is to parent an empty object, move it, and then copy its relative position.

 The lever needs to rotate when its pulled, which I achieve with a hinge joint.
 I set the joint's anchor to the bottom of the mesh, set the axis of rotation, and configure a few motors to get it moving properly.
 I also set a few Rigidbody constraints so that it behaves as you would expect.

 The holder for the lever is just for show and has no colliders.

 #### Bubble gun (advanced)

+The bubbler gun is a mesh `ViveGrip_Grabbable` attached.
+It needs to be held properly by the controller so I enable `Snap To Orienatation` and give it a `Local Orientation` that tilts it forward slightly for comfort.